 - Access home network locations, media, and files that you can normally access by being logged in at home, from anywhere.

 - Access websites and geo-restricted content through your home IP address.
-For example, if I was vacationing in another country I might not be able to log into my Netflix account because of their geographical restriction.
+For example, if I were vacationing in another country I might not be able to log into my Netflix account because of their geographical restriction.
 I could then connect to my home VPN and log into my account as I normally would.

 What this does NOT allow you to do: